 Qualitative research is examined across a range of topics, from different approaches and methods including ethnographic and observational research, discourse and conversation analysis, documentary and archival analysis, participatory research and the use of interviews.
 Ethics in qualitative research is specifically considered, as is the evaluation of qualitative research.

-Researching Professional Practice
+Researching Professional Practice (20 credits)